Tricritical phenomena in holographic chiral phase transitions: Conclusion and discussions

 Before concluding this paper, we have some remarks.
 As mentioned in section \ref{sec:intro}, the author studied the critical phenomena at the TCP that arise in the presence of an electric current in the D3/D7 model \cite{Matsumoto:2022nqu}.
 In \cite{Matsumoto:2022nqu}, we found that the critical phenomena at the TCP are asymmetric; the values of the critical exponents ($\gamma, \nu$) are different in the $\chi$SR and $\chi$SB phase.
-Thus, our results in the present paper imply that the tricritical phenomena in equilibrium are symmetric and agree with the Landau theory, whereas those in the non-equilibrium steady state regime are asymmetric and the critical exponents ($\gamma, \nu$) in the $\chi$SB phase are not the mean-field values.
+Thus, our results in the present paper imply that the tricritical phenomena in equilibrium are symmetric and show the mean-field like behaviors, whereas those in the non-equilibrium steady state regime are asymmetric and the critical exponents ($\gamma, \nu$) in the $\chi$SB phase are not the mean-field values.
 In other words, the study in this paper emphasizes that the tricritical phenomena at the current-driven TCP are characteristic of the non-equilibrium regime.
 It would be interesting to investigate the critical phenomena for a different path, for example along the triple line as studied in this paper, at the current-driven TCP and gain insight into the peculiar values of ($\gamma, \nu$).
 Another interesting direction is to analytically formulate the critical phenomena at the TCP.
-Since we numerically confirm that the critical phenomena at the TCP agree with the Landau theory, they should be formulated by the Landau free energy functional form (\ref{eq:free}) with the coefficients expanded as (\ref{eq:a1}) and (\ref{eq:b1}).
+Since we numerically confirm that the critical phenomena at the TCP show the mean-field like behaviors, they should be formulated by the Landau free energy functional form (\ref{eq:free}) with the coefficients expanded as (\ref{eq:a1}) and (\ref{eq:b1}).
 Hence, it would be interesting to investigate an effective theory derived from the DBI action.
 However, it is left for a future work.

 \acknowledgments The author thanks Shin Nakamura for the fruitful discussion.
 The author also thank RIKEN iTHEMS NEW working group for fruitful discussions.
 M.~M. is supported by National Natural Science Foundation of China with Grant No.~12047538.